Holism: Variants

-In one sense, holism for physics is a perspective about the best way to understand the nature of a physical system.
+In one sense, holism in physics is a perspective about the best way to understand the nature of a physical system.
 In this sense, holism is the methodological claim that systems are accurately understood according to their properties as a whole.
 A methodological reductionist in physics might seek to explain, for example, the behavior of a liquid by examining its component molecules, atoms, ions or electrons.
 A methodological holist, on the other hand, believes there is something misguided about this approach; one proponent, a condensed matter physicist, puts it: “the most important advances in this area come about by the emergence of qualitatively new concepts at the intermediate or macroscopic levels—concepts which, one hopes, will be compatible with one's information about the microscopic constituents, but which are in no sense logically dependent on it.”
 This perspective is considered a conventional attitude among contemporary physicists.

 In another sense, holism is a metaphysical claim that the nature of a system is not determined by the properties of its component parts.
 There are three varieties of this sense of physical holism.